 It is almost an American tradition that enterprises begin in the garage of their founders.
 The first Paragon kiln, a P-13, was made in the garage of Frances and her husband, J. J. Darby, in 1948.
-"We were kids in our early 20s," Frances reminisced.
+"We were kids in our early 20s," Frances reminisced during an interview.

-The business started with ceramic lessons Frances Darby took from a neighbor, who taught ceramics on a dinner table.
+The kiln business came out of ceramic lessons Frances Darby took from a neighbor, who taught ceramics on a dinner table.
 "The lessons were a gift from my mother," Frances said.
 "It was after World War II, and my mother thought it was wonderful that you could make ceramics, which had been so terribly expensive during the war."

 Frances' neighbor fired ware in an old gas kiln.
 "In those days there were so few kilns that teachers were charging $1.50 to fire one dinner plate," Frances said.
 "You could buy a 10" kiln or a studio kiln, but nothing in between, and I wanted a hobby kiln to fire 12" dinner plates."